The Dog from Harbin.

 The Four Seasons of Rascal

-This the story of a Westerner who didn’t just visit China — he lived inside it.
-For nearly two decades, Todd Cornell built a life in Harbin, Beijing, Taiwan, and beyond, navigating language, culture, and belonging in ways outsiders seldom attempt.
+This is the story of a Westerner who didn’t just visit China — he lived inside it.
+For two decades, Todd Cornell built a life in Taiwan, Shanghai, Beijing, Inner Mongolia, Harbin, and beyond, navigating language, culture, and belonging at a depth seldom seen.

-And through all of it, there was Rascal: a West Siberian Laika purchased at a Harbin street market for a handful of yuan — small enough to fit in one hand — and large enough to change lives.
+And then there was Rascal: a West Siberian Laika purchased at a Harbin street market for a handful of yuan — small enough to fit in one hand and a heart large enough to change everything.

-Told through the four seasons of a life — 春夏秋冬 — this memoir follows one man and his dog in China, and across the American West.
+Told through the four seasons of a life — 春夏秋冬 — this memoir follows the journey of one man and his dog from North China to the American West.

-This is a book about cultural immersion, about what it means to truly belong somewhere foreign, about love expressed without a shared language, and about the particular grief of loving an animal across a lifetime.
+It is a book about cultural immersion, about what it means to truly belong somewhere so different, about love expressed without a shared language, and about the particular grief of loving an animal across a lifetime.

-No expat memoir has told this story from the inside.
-Not through a dog.
-Not with this depth.
+No expat memoir has told this story from the inside — not through a dog, and not across two continents.

 Themes: China · Cultural identity · Expat life · Human-animal bond · Cross-cultural belonging · Memory · Loss